CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 Among other features, Counterparty adds the ability *create*, *send*, *trade*, and *pay distributions on* tokens, in a fully decentralized and trustless manner.
 While Counterparty has its own internal currency (XCP), trading and creating assets does not require anything apart from regular Bitcoin transaction fees.

 Many of the features described below can be accessed using the Web-based Counterwallet.
 Especially casual users and those without a `counterparty-cli` setup can benefit from the convenience of Counterwallet.

 Counterparty-issued assets (tokens) can have plain-text or [Enhanced Asset Information](/Counterwallet/enhanced_asset_info.md).

-## Creating assets
+## Creating tokens

-Counterparty allows users to *issue assets*.
-An asset that is created within the Counterparty protocol is often called a *user-created token*.
+Counterparty allows users to *issue tokens*.
+A token that is created within the Counterparty protocol is often called a *user-created asset*.
 User-created tokens are just as real as XCP or even BTC.
-With the asset issuance function, every user has the ability to create a new currency project inside the Bitcoin and Counterparty ecosystem.
+With the token issuance function, every user has the ability to create a new currency project inside the Bitcoin and Counterparty ecosystem.

-*You can create two different types of assets:*
+*You can create two different types of tokens:*

-1. **Named Asset**: A unique string of 4 to 12 uppercase Latin characters (inclusive) not beginning with ‘A’.
-Alphabetic asset names carry a one‐time issuance fee of `0.5 XCP`.
+1. **Named**: A unique string of 4 to 12 uppercase Latin characters (inclusive) not beginning with ‘A’.
+Alphabetic tokens carry a one‐time issuance fee of `0.5 XCP` to discourage spam and squatting.
 This fee is burned (permanently taken out of circulation). `BTC` and `XCP` are the only three‐character asset names.
 For more information, see the Assets section in the Counterparty specification.

-2. **Numeric Asset (Free)**: An integers between `26^12 + 1` and `256^8` (inclusive), prefixed with `A`.
+2. **Numeric (Free)**: An integer between `26^12 + 1` and `256^8` (inclusive), prefixed with `A`.
 Numeric assets only require one Bitcoin transaction fee to be created.

-## The different kinds of assets
+## The different kinds of tokens

 The most basic kind of asset must specify: